Bandwidth/api-docs/site/docs/numbers/webhooks.md

 | Event | Description |
 |:------|:------------|
 | [Portout Validation Webhooks](webhooks/portoutValidationWebhook) | Bandwidth sends this event when a Portout request is initiated on a number in your account.
 Please contact [support](https://support.bandwidth.com) to enable Portout Validation. |

+## Authentication

+Bandwidth allows you to enable basic authentication on the webhooks received from the different services.
+For messaging and voice, credentials would be set on the messaging or voice application created in the Bandwidth Dashboard.
+In a subscription, the basic authentication credentials would be set in the POST request to [create a subscription](./../account/subscriptions.mdx).
+To authenticate, Bandwidth follows the basic HTTP authentication framework outlined in RFC 7235.

+Essentially, if you have basic authentication enabled for a webhook, Bandwidth will send a request with no authorization header attached and expect a 401 response that includes a WWW-AUTHENTICATE header containing a challenge.
+An example of that header could look like WWW-AUTHENTICATE: Basic realm="".

+Once the proper 401 HTTP response is received, Bandwidth will send a second request that includes an authorization header and webhook body.
+The authorization header will include the credentials given in either the application settings or subscription creation, encoded in base64.

+It is important to note that if the WWW-AUTHENTICATE header is not received alongside the 401 response, Bandwidth will **not** try a second request and your the callback will not be received by your server.
+More information about this pracice can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).